Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: I need to ask someone I know how to have a Twitter share button refresh the content without a page reload.
 I wasn't able to figure this out and am instead recreating the button each time I need new content in it.
 I need to set a daily/weekly plan for what I want to accomplish in my JS practice now so I can be more efficient/less scattered.
 I think it would be good to go through all the algorithm practice in FreeCodeCamp, so I started going through a few lessons that I didn't complete last year.

+## Day 27: July 23, 2019

+**Today's Progress**: Went through the first third of ES6 tutorials on freeCodeCamp.

+**Thoughts**: I'm enjoying this break from reading You Don't Know JS.
+I learned that you can stil mutate objects with `const` despite it being read-only through redefining values within the object.
+I also learned how to properly set up arrow functions and about default parameters and rest operator with functions.

 ```
 var Car = function(speed) {  var result = {};
   result.speed = speed;